BE A MEMBER OF WAGNER COLLEGE THEATRE!

 To apply for the DTM program you first need to apply to Wagner College through the Admissions office.
 Once they have reviewed your completed file you will be invited to interview for the DTM program.

-For the interview please send a brief video (2 to 5 minutes) introducing yourself and send along a resume.
-On November 21st, January 23rd and February 13th we will have Zoom Interview days.
+In person interviews will occur on February 20th.
 We will do an overview of the program, hang out and chat and then do individual interviews.
 If you are unavailable, we will set up individual interviews on other days.

 Please also submit a 3-4 minute video which includes an overview of your portfolio.
 In the video, we want to learn a little bit about you and your interest in Design, Technology and Management.
 At the interview, you will have an opportunity to share your portfolio with us.

 A portfolio might include: examples of your skills in drawing, sketching, and painting; any theatre design work; prompt books or examples of other stage management work; photographs of productions; items that you feel might be helpful in getting to know you.
 The portfolio is to help jump-start the interview, please bring whatever you have.